 German (native), English (mastery, C2), Italian (upper intermediate, B2)

-biochemistry, bioinformatics, computational biophysics, applied statistics, data science, machine learning, mathematics, software engineering, general (P&C) insurance, project management
+biochemistry, bioinformatics, computational biophysics, applied statistics, data science, machine learning, natural language processing, mathematics, software engineering, general (P&C) insurance, project management

 system integration, system and software architecture, service-oriented architecture (SOA) and design incl. microservices and RESTful design, design patterns for distributed and concurrent software, distributed and parallel computing, object-oriented analysis and design (OOA&D), relational database design